The preparation for the different types of MRI scans can vary. Please refer to the specific type of MRI scan you are having for further information.

-Appointments are necessary for MRI scans.
-When you book in for your MRI and at your appointment, you will be asked certain safety questions.
-This is because an MRI machine is essentially a large magnet and certain implants are not MRI safe or only safe on certain machines.
-Please let bookings staff and the MRI Radiographer know if you have any of the following:
+Safety is paramount with MRI scanning, so at the time of booking your MRI and also when you arrive for your appointment, you will be asked certain safety questions.
+An MRI machine is essentially a large magnet and certain implants are not MRI safe or only safe on certain machines.
+Please let our booking staff and the MRI staff know if you have any of the following:

 - Any implants or devices in your head or body